The Rising Of The Shield Hero Season 2 release date has been delayed to April 2022, the Spring 2022 anime season!

 Such a schedule pushed The Rising Of The Shield Hero Season 2 out into 2022.
 Besides Shield Hero Season 3, the only other project they’ve announced for the future is Show by Rock!!
 Stars!!, which comes out in January 2021.

-Therefore, the best-case scenario was Shield Hero Season 2 coming out in Fall 2021.
-Since Kadokawa producer Tamura is already promising anime fans they won’t have a long wait between seasons it’s possible The Rising Of The Shield Hero Season 3 release date could be scheduled for early to mid 2022.
+Therefore, the best-case scenario was Shield Hero Season 2 coming out in April 2022.
+Since Kadokawa producer Tamura is already promising anime fans they won’t have a long wait between seasons it’s possible The Rising Of The Shield Hero Season 3 release date could be scheduled for late 2022.

 The Rising Of The Shield Hero manga, light novels, and web novel compared to the Tate no Yuusha no Nariagari anime